Using the Kubernetes Vertical Pod Autoscaler

 kubectl -n kube-system get deployment/metrics-server

 If the command returns a `Not Found` error, then you must deploy the Kubernetes Metrics Server on the cluster before proceeding.
-See Deploying the Kubernetes Metrics Server on a Cluster Using Kubectl.
+See Deploying the Kubernetes Metrics Server on a Cluster.

 Step 2: Download and Deploy the Vertical Pod Autoscaler